yohenthounaojam/hamiltonian/README.md

 When we reach the node **y**, we print the whole path array if it meets the following important **condition**:
 - The len(path) is equal to the number of nodes; meaning all nodes have been visited.

+This algorithm can be looked as having a stack of visited nodes as well.

 ----